Last night saw the biggest stars of film and television come together as the 2020 Golden Globes took place in Hollywood.

 PARASITE (South Korea)

-Succession roared its way to victory in the Best Television Series (Drama) line-up ahead of Big Little Lies, The Crown and Killing Eve, while veteran Scottish star Brian Cox deservedly won Best Actor (Drama) for his fiery role as wealthy media founder Logan Roy.
+In the drama fields, Succession roared its way to victory in the Best Television Series (Drama) line-up ahead of Big Little Lies, The Crown and Killing Eve, while veteran Scottish star Brian Cox deservedly won Best Actor (Drama) for his fiery role as wealthy media founder Logan Roy.

-As she did at the Emmys, Williams delivered another powerful speech about women’s rights and choices.
+Upon accepting her accolade, Williams delivered another powerful speech about women’s rights and choices.

-Finally, the Carol Burnett award was presented to television icon Ellen DeGeneres for her contributions to the small-screen, which included her taboo role in the sitcom Ellen (1994-98) and her long-running chat show The Ellen DeGeneres Show.
+Finally, the Carol Burnett Award was presented to television icon Ellen DeGeneres for her contributions to the small-screen, which included her taboo role in the sitcom Ellen (1994-98) and her long-running chat show The Ellen DeGeneres Show.

-The full list of television winners are…
+The full list of Globe (television) winners are…

 BEST TELEVISION SERIES (DRAMA)